aosabook/500lines/dagoba/chapter.md

 }
 ```

-Now's a good time to introduce some friends:
+Now's a good time to introduce some friends.

 A *program* is a series of *steps*.
 Each step is like a pipe in a pipeline --- a piece of data comes in one end, is transformed in some fashion, and goes out the other end.
 Our pipeline doesn't quite work like that, but it's a good first approximation.